mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 I told you yesterday, if you do zazen, first you have to do zazen while making arrangement of circumstances, the sensory world, and your *body* and *breath*. *[He taps on the blackboard for emphasis on body and breath.]* And then that’s where life leads you to connect very powerfully to the *center* of life that is *total personality*.
 That’s why if you do this, very naturally you can experience something.

 But at that time, the point is, you have to do zazen with *mind*!
 That mind is characterized by *attachment*: attachment to one-sided, extreme ideas.

 If you experience something good, mind immediately attaches to it.
 If you don’t experience anything, mind really wants to attach to a certain highness of spirit, which you will not yet experience.
 So you’re really greedy; that is also attachment.
 If you experience something wrong, you really want to escape from it; that is also attachment.
 So, mind is characterized by strong attachment.

-That’s why there is [a] most important thing, which is called *regulation of mind*.
+That’s why yesterday I said, there is a most important thing, which is called *regulation of mind*.
 You have to do zazen with body and also mind.
-That mind must be egolessness. *[He pronounces ego-less-ness phonetically and writes it on the board.]* That egolessness is something you can manifest [...] through throwing away yourself into zazen, or giving away yourself to zazen, offering *you* to zazen.
-That is called *samadhi*. *[He writes it on the board.]* So by the help of samadhi, you can really practice egolessness.
+That mind must be egolessness. *[He pronounces ego-less-ness phonetically and writes it on the board.]* That egolessness is something you can manifest [...] through throwing away yourself into zazen, or giving away yourself to doing zazen, offering *you* to zazen.
+That is called *samadhi*. *[He writes it on the board.]* By the help of samadhi, you can really practice egolessness.

 So, *samadhi* is what?
 Samadhi is completely [flow]; regulation of the body, regulation of breath.
 Anyway, through offering your body and mind to the body and to the breath.
 And then, at that time, you can experience samadhi.
 By the experience of samadhi, you can practice egolessness.
 That is regulation of the mind.

 That [...] is called *no [design] on having a reward*. *[He writes that on the board.]*

 So if you concentrate on *body* and *breath*, that is samadhi.
 By the help of samadhi, there is the practice of *egolessness*.
 But that is not enough.
-So egolessness [is] something which we have to *actualize*, every day, in moment after moment.
-When you see the breath: long breath, you should take your long breath, short breath, you should take care of short breath. [...]
+So egolessness [is] something which we have to *actualize*, every day, moment after moment.
+When you see the breath: long breath, you should take your long breath; short breath, you should take care of short breath.
 Practice the continuation of samadhi; at that time, there is the practice of egolessness.

 That egolessness is what is called “having no design of having reward.”
 [That’s why,] finally, something is left.
 That something is just activity.
+Just activity.

 That is called *shikantaza*.

-So, this regulation of the mind doesn’t connect with this (*shikantaza*).
+So, this regulation of the mind doesn’t connect with this.
 Of course, it connects, because regulation of the mind is really closely related with number three, regulation of the body.
 The body and mind are one; that’s why it’s very close.
 But if you completely practice the regulation of the mind based on *samadhi* and *egolessness* and *no design on having any reward* – at that time, you don’t know.
-You cannot perceive what total personality is, what [...] buddha-nature is.
+You cannot perceive what total personality is, what buddha-nature is.
 You can experience it, but you don’t know what it is.
 It doesn’t connect.
 In a sense it connects, but it doesn’t connect [totally].
 So you don’t know what it is.

 #### 22:51

 Usually, there is always some attachment.
 [People say,] “Zazen is for the sake having the experience of enlightenment.”
 Any kind of book says it in that way.
 “Do zazen so you can attain enlightenment.”
 Or, “Zazen makes you strong.”
 Or, “Zazen makes you happy.”
 Et cetera.
-It’s always [said so].
+[They] always say so.
 “By the regulation of the body and regulation of the breath, you can preserve physical and mental health.”
 That is [that] zazen is seen as a means.

 But in *shikantaza*, there is no sense which is called *for the sake of*.
 “If you do zazen, you will be healthy, mentally, psychologically, or physically” – nothing to say.
 All you have to do is practice samadhi, through the regulation of the body, through the regulation of the breath.
 And then at that time, there must be the practice of egolessness, based on no design on having any reward.
 So that’s why finally there is something left, which is called actual practice, activity.
 That’s all.

 This is *shikantaza*. *Shikan* *taza*. *[He writes it on the board.]* That is really Buddha’s zazen – as a religion.
 Not philosophical, not psychological.
 That shikantaza is Buddha’s zazen, religious zazen.

-*Taza* is just to hit right in the middle of the head of zazen, completely beyond whether you can know or you can’t know.
-You have to hit it.
-That is *just practice*. *Taza* is just *do* it. *Actually you have to do it*, right now, right here.
+*Taza* is just to hit right in the middle of the head of zazen.
+Completely beyond whether you can know or you can’t know, you have to hit it.
+That is just to practice. *Taza* is just *doing*. *Actually you have to do it*, right now, right here.

 *Shikan* is egolessness, or samadhi.
 If you have some ego sense, you cannot practice samadhi, because ego sense creates a certain gap, or mental crack, or slip.
 Through the crack, cold air blows.
 So, that is not real samadhi. *[Unintelligible]*, we have to practice samadhi in zazen.

 That’s what I said yesterday.
 So, if you have questions about this, please, let’s discuss.

-*[There is the sound of seats being rearranged.
+*[There is a sound of seats being rearranged.
 Katagiri Roshi returns to his seat.]*

 So, that’s why yesterday I said, as Dōgen Zenji says, “Dharma is manifesting itself and from the first, dullness and distraction are struck aside.”
 How can you do it?
 If you practice like this, immediately dullness and distraction from the first are struck aside.
 They drop off, very naturally.

-So very naturally, total personality appears.
+So very naturally, *total personality* appears.
 But the problem is, you cannot perceive what it is.
 That’s a problem.
 Because mind is always wanting to poke its head into the hole, whatever you do.
 Like a cat!
 That is characteristic of mind: analyzing, synthesizing.

 Do you have any questions?